"Tell me what you plan to do with your

 to build individual and organisational capacity.

-COMING SOON: The Creative Advantage: The intersection of science and creativity 2020
+The Creative Advantage: How the intersection of science and creativity is revealing life’s ultimate advantage

 The Creative Advantage is as much about my own journey as it is a reader’s guide to living a creative life.
 My ‘why’ is to facilitate creative problem solving approaches with individuals, within organisations and across community, to achieve a more sustainable world.
 I combine creativity, the arts and sciences to provide vibrant and energising approaches to social change.